Building Character

 The Do’s:

-- Write a positive, short, catchy substance prevention message.
+- Write a positive, short, catchy opioid prevention message.

 - Keep the poster images positive.

-- Try to include one fact about how substances affect youth.
+- Include what opioids are and one fact about how opioids affect youth.

 - Avoid using pictures of paraphernalia in your artwork.